Software Engineering for Self-Adaptive Robotics: A Research Agenda: Software Design for SAR

-\paragraph{\textbf{Orchestration Challenge in Co-simulation.}} There are multiple interfaces that sub-simulations can implement, such as the Functional Mock-up Interface (FMI~\cite{Junghanns2021}), High-Level Architecture (HLA~\cite{Nagele2017}), DEVS~\cite{blas2022devs}, and others.
+\paragraph{\textbf{Orchestration Challenge in Co-simulation}} There are multiple interfaces that sub-simulations can implement, such as the Functional Mock-up Interface (FMI~\cite{Junghanns2021}), High-Level Architecture (HLA~\cite{Nagele2017}), DEVS~\cite{blas2022devs}, and others.
 When the subsystems implement a standard interface, co-simulation is achieved by intentionally stepping each simulator forward in simulated time while exchanging data between each step with the other simulators~\cite{Kubler2000}.
 The algorithm that manages this process is called the orchestration algorithm.
-Orchestration algorithms proposed in the state of the art vary from simple and general~\cite{Bastian2011} to complex and highly specialised~\cite{Inci2021}, exhibiting self-adaptive properties themselves~\cite{Inci2023}.
-Co-simulation of self-adaptive robotics requires orchestration algorithms that differ from traditional ones to ensure system reconfigurations are accurately captured in the simulation dynamics, such as dynamically changing simulator dependencies~\cite{ejersbo2023dynamic,barros2024pi}.
+Orchestration algorithms proposed in the state of the art range from simple and general~\cite{Bastian2011} to complex and highly specialised~\cite{Inci2021}, exhibiting self-adaptive properties~\cite {Inci2023}.
+Co-simulation of self-adaptive robotics requires orchestration algorithms that differ from traditional ones to ensure that system reconfigurations are accurately captured in the simulation dynamics, including dynamically changing simulator dependencies~\cite{ejersbo2023dynamic,barros2024pi}.
 This is an open area of research.

-\paragraph{\textbf{Limitations of Co-simulation Interfaces.}} Co-simulation interfaces may not be rich enough to enable the orchestrator to capture dynamics correctly.
+\paragraph{\textbf{Limitations of Co-simulation Interfaces}} Co-simulation interfaces may not be rich enough to enable the orchestrator to capture dynamics correctly.
 For instance, traditional co-simulation of multi-rate systems is challenging in FMI version 2.0 \cite{Blochwitz2012}.
 Recently, FMI 3.0 has mitigated this issue by introducing the notions of clocks and clocked variables~\cite{Gomes2021a}.
-Conversely, error-free simulation of continuous dynamics in discrete event simulation interfaces (such as DEVS, HLA) is impossible to attain due to quantisation \cite{blas2022devs}.
+Conversely, error-free simulation of continuous dynamics in discrete-event simulation interfaces (such as DEVS and HLA) is impossible to achieve due to quantisation \cite{blas2022devs}.

-\paragraph{\textbf{Intellectual Property Protection in Simulation.}} In modern supply chains, there is a need to protect the intellectual property (IP) of subsystems, as external companies often provide these.
+\paragraph{\textbf{Intellectual Property Protection in Simulation}} In modern supply chains, there is a need to protect the intellectual property (IP) of subsystems, as external companies often provide these.
 To avoid expensive contracts, the co-simulation interface must promote IP protection.
 The question remains whether traditional IP protection mechanisms in existing co-simulation interfaces are sufficient for simulating self-adaptive systems.

-\paragraph{\textbf{Challenges Summary.}} A summarised list of key challenges related to simulations in SAR is given below.